Quickly create your Vermont Health Care Directive and Living Will

 You should also consider choosing an alternate agent.
 Your alternate agent will not have any power unless the person who has been selected as your primary agent is unable or unwilling to perform the duties you have requested.

-Having a health care directive and living will allows you to make important health care decisions for yourself in advance.
+Having a living will allows you to make important health care decisions for yourself in advance.
 Imagine not being able to speak, being permanently unconscious, or not advocating for yourself.
-It is essential to have a health care directive and living will as part of your medical records.
+It is essential to have a living will as part of your medical records.
 That way you have already decided what should be done if the time comes when you are unable to speak.

-The most important part of creating a health care directive and living will is choosing your medical treatment preferences.
+The most important part of creating a living will is choosing your medical treatment preferences.
 Think about:

 - Life-prolonging acts